It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 Move your body

-Simply put: when you’re active, your body uses more energy.
+Simply put: When you’re active, your body uses more energy.
 In the scientific research we’ve been talking about, people met the minimum recommended amount of weekly exercise: 150 minutes of moderate-intensity movement.
 This could be brisk walking, cycling, hiking, or dancing around in your kitchen.

 Get a good night’s rest